gcolareta/kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/104762216/168958694-072e2344-93f2-410e-887c-2110fe46c24e.png)

 1. Data from 1,369 *Theater* crowdfunding campaigns, from the years 2009 through 2017, was analyzed.
+2. These theater campaigns include musicals, plays and spaces as subcategories.
-2. Campaigns launched in May had the highest rate of success.
+3. Campaigns launched in May had the highest rate of success.
 Out of the 166 campaigns launched, 67% of them were successful, 31% failed and 2% were canceled.
-3. Campaigns launched in June recorded similar numbers to the ones in May.
+4. Campaigns launched in June recorded similar numbers to the ones in May.
 Out of the 153 campaigns launched, 65% were successful, 32% failed and 3% were canceled.

 ### Analysis of Outcomes Based on Goals